 Research and Development Tax Credit: Businesses that incur qualified R&D expenses can claim a non-refundable tax credit equal to 27% of the federal tax credit.
 The credit can be carried forward for up to 10 years.

 Vermont Employment Growth Incentive (VEGI): This discretionary program provides a performance-based cash grant to businesses that create net new full-time jobs and make capital investments.
 To qualify, businesses must create new jobs with wages at or above 140% or 160% of the Vermont Minimum Wage.
 The actual wage threshold (140% or 160% of the minimum wage) is based on the Labor Market Area (LMA) where the project is to be located.
 The incentive award is disbursed in 5 equal installments once project milestones have been met.

 The Vermont Training Program (VTP): Businesses seeking to train newly hired workers and/or upgrade the skills of existing employees may be eligible for a discretionary training grant.
 The VTP provides reimbursable grants of up to 50% of training costs.
-To qualify, businesses must offer wages to trained employees that meet or exceed the state’s livable wage, which is currently set at $13.00 per hour.
+To qualify, businesses must offer wages to trained employees that meet or exceed the state’s livable wage.
 Training may be conducted on-site or through a training provider/vendor.

 Vermont Economic Development Authority Loans: Offers low-cost, non-forgivable financing for the purchase of land, buildings, or equipment.